 Founded in 1948, the Master's programme now welcomes students from around the world and offers a unique opportunity for rigorous interdisciplinary training in East European studies:

 After completing this Master's programme you will have acquired an in-depth knowledge of Eastern Europe.
 There is a high demand for specialist in European institutions, national governments, the media and the national or European business community.
+Read more about your career prospects.

 East European Studies is an accredited degree programme of European Studies.
 After successful completion of this programme, you will receive a legally accredited Master’s degree in European Studies and the title Master of Arts (MA).